 Edmonton is the political and industrial capital, while Calgary is the commercial, entrepreneurial city.

-Calgary seems to have more job opportunities for white collar workers.
-Edmonton is more focused on blue collar jobs and trades.
+Calgary seems to have more white-collar jobs, while Edmonton is more focused on blue-collar jobs and trades.

-The largest percentage of workers in Edmonton work for the government or in education.
+The largest percentage of workers in Edmonton work for the government, in education or oil and gas industry.

 Calgary is a hub for many international companies.
 So if you work in business, finance, engineering or consulting, then it might be easier for you to find a job in Calgary.